The Life Sciences Academy is divided into three parts:

 - Participate in the NTPE workshop.
 (Attendance and participation required)

-- Attend 7 LS seminar and write a self-reflection based on the seminars followed.
+- Attend 7 LS seminar and 2 career events and write a self-reflection based on the seminars followed.

 * Attendance is monitored by digital registration.